Strawberry Freezer Jam2013-05-20

 - Empty plastic yogurt containers with plastic lids make great unbreakable “jars” for freezer jam.

-The recipe only uses one quart of berries.
-Of course it can be multiplied if you want a larger amount.
+The recipe only uses one quart of berries, so it’s great if you just want to make a small batch.
+However it can course be easily multiplied if you want a larger amount.

 Just make sure you are cooking it in a pot that is large enough so the boiling jam won’t spill over.